-Assessment Issue and risk Recommendations Medium Fair Value of Public Work Loan Board borrowing The Authority needs to ensure that the Fair Value of PWLB borrowing is correctly calculated.
-Our audit work identified that the Fair Value calculations for Public Works Loan Board (PWLB) borrowing did not use an approach recognized by the Many authorities use expert advisers to provide this information for them.
-Management response CIPFA Code.
-The Authority acknowledge that the valuation method used initially has not kept pace with the requirements of the Code, and will look at alternative ways to provide this information.
-This will include the potential use of expert advisers, although the value for money benefit of paying an external fee to provide a figure for a note to the Accounts will have to be judged.
+Assessment Issue and risk previously communicated Update on actions taken to address the issue ✓ Fair Value of Public Work Loan Board borrowing Officers have obtained appropriate valuation reports, and these Our audit work identified that the Fair Value calculations for Public Works Loan Board (PWLB) borrowing did not use an approach recognized by the CIPFA Code. have been reflected in the financial statements.
 While this does not impact on the amount actually borrowed, it does indicate the impact that new loans would have if taken out on 31 March.
-Medium Expenditure recognition The Authority needs to ensure that it consistency applies it accounting policies.
-Our audit work identified that the Authority was not consistently applying Management response its accounting policies in terms of recognising expenditure where invoices spanned more than one financial year.
-The apparent inconsistency is an error of omission rather than of commission.
-A small number of invoices that should have adjusted were missed.
-Processes will be amended to try While the impact in 2020/21 is immaterial, it took more audit and officer time to quantify the impact.
-The risk that, in future years, the impact could be material, remains. to reduce this in future but, in relation to the small size of the team and the tight timescales for the initial sign off of the Accounts (31 May), it cannot be guaranteed individual invoices may still be missed.
-However as stated the impacts are not material.
+Recommendation The Authority needs to ensure that the Fair Value of PWLB borrowing is correctly calculated.
+Many authorities use expert advisers to provide this information for them. ✓ Expenditure recognition Our testing this year has not identified any invoices which are Our audit work identified that the Authority was not consistently applying its accounting policies in terms of recognising expenditure where invoices spanned more than one financial year. incorrectly accounted for.
+While the impact in 2020/21 is immaterial, it took more audit and officer time to quantify the impact.
+The risk that, in future years, the impact could be material, remains.
+Recommendation The Authority needs to ensure that it consistency applies it accounting policies.